casss-dev/why_vim/slide_02.md

   `' `'   '  `-`-'`-`-'  -' `-`--'    `' -' `-'  '  `-o
 ```

-VIM is a highly configurable text edit or available on most platforms (Linux, macOS, Windows)
+VIM is a highly configurable text editor available on most platforms (Linux, macOS, Windows)

 Not just for coding — useful for emails, configuration files, and general text editing